landonwest815/spreadsheet-editor/DependencyGraph/README.md

 # Consulted Peers:

     No peers were consulted for this assignment.
-I already had a good grasp on how to get the project done, however, the lecture on Tuesday the 24th made it even more clear how to get it done.
+I already had a good grasp on how to get the project done, however, the lectures made it even more clear how to get it done.

 # References: